Beinghash/Sentiment-Analysis-Using-Twitter-Data/README.md

 ## 🎓 Academic Note

-This project is developed as part of a college mini project for academic learning purposes and demonstrates the practical application of Machine Learning, NLP, and Web Deployment
+This project is developed as part of a college mini project for academic learning purposes and demonstrates the practical application of Machine Learning, NLP, and Web Deployment.

+## 🙋‍♂️ Author

+Made by Hashir khan
+Feel free to ⭐ the repo if you found it helpful!